CE-Programming/toolchain/docs/static/hardware.rst

 For example, there is no RAM or flash at the address :code:`0xF60024`, but if you write to that address, the LCD backlight controller will know you're trying to talk it and change the LCD's brightness.
 Similarly, if you read from that address, the backlight controller will respond with the current backlight value.
-The SDK exposes these special addresses as variables you can read and write.
+The toolchain exposes these special addresses as variables you can read and write.

 .. code-block:: c